What to do after a car accident that's not your fault

 If you miss work because of an injury you sustained in a car crash that was someone else's fault, you can expect that person's insurance company to pay for your lost wages.
 But their policy will have a limit on the amount you can recoup for lost wages.

-If you're hit by a driver whose liability limits are not high enough to cover all of your medical expenses and lost wages, you can make a claim under your own uninsured motorist coverage for the remainder.
+If you're hit by a driver whose liability limits are not high enough to cover all of your medical expenses and lost wages, you can make a claim under your own underinsured motorist coverage for the remainder.
 If you live in a no-fault state, your PIP coverage will pay for your lost wages up to the limits of your policy.

 When another driver wrecks your car beyond repair, his or her insurance company should pay you the actual cash value of your car before it was totaled.
 The industry standard definition of actual cash value is "replacement cost" minus "depreciation."
 Replacement cost is the amount of money it would take to replace your vehicle with a similar one.
 Depreciation is the amount of money your car has devalued over time.